HOME / SERVICES / PAIN TREATMENTS / Opioids

 The interventional pain management specialists at Seattle Pain will carefully evaluate your injury, developing a customized, comprehensive pain treatment program which will most fully allow you to return to your day-to-day activities.
 We want to help you avoid surgery, whenever possible, and will do so by using such treatments as ultrasound therapy, joint injections, massage therapy, chiropractic manipulation, physical therapy and other traditional and non-traditional treatments.

-Is you struggling with unmanageable pain?
+Are you struggling with unmanageable pain?

 Contact Our Seattle Interventional Pain Management Specialists